Wellbeing

 • Be the positive change with your friends: If you find friends are chatting a lot about their appearance you can always let them know that it’s who they are rather than how they look that is important, throw in some positive comments and re-direct the conversation.
 If it’s happening a lot it may be a sign that your friend is struggling.
 Reach out to them privately if you feel they need some support.

 If you are feeling down or feeling really uncomfortable about how you look, it may be time to reach out for support.
-You can start with your GP, or by calling the Butterfly Foundation’s national helpline on 1800 33 4673.
-If you’re a Medibank member, you can also call 24/7 Mental Health Phone Support on 1800 644 324 to speak with a qualified mental health professional.
+You can start with your GP, or by calling the Butterfly Foundation’s national helpline on 1800 334 673.
+If you’re a Medibank health insurance member, you can also chat to a mental health professional at no extra cost* with 24/7 Medibank Mental Health Support.
+Log in or call 1800 644 325 any time of the day or night.

 How do you live better?